eugenia1984/english/b1-english-for-developers/10-learn-how-to-express-agreement.md

         By the way, we need to allocate tasks among the team.
         I was thinking that you could lead the UX design and I'll coordinate with the developers.
-        Is that works for you?
+        Does that works for you?
 Linda:  That's a good plan.
         I'll also keep you updated on the design process and we can schedule regular meetings to stay on track.